cozy/cozy-guidelines/README.md

 # Commit messages

-A git repository lives with an history that let developers or automatic procedure to find useful information.
+A git repository lives with a history that let developers or automatic procedure to find useful information.

 They have to look like that: